widgetbook/widgetbook/packages/widgetbook/README.md

 `WidgetbookFrame.noFrame` | No frame - this just shows the use case without any device restrictions | ✅ |
 `WidgetbookFrame.deviceFrame` | A frame known from the [device_frame](https://pub.dev/packages/device_frame) package | ✅ |

 If the Device Frame option is active, the Widgetbook devices will be mapped to the devices of [device_frame](https://pub.dev/packages/device_frame).
-If selected device does not exist the implementation will default to the `defaultFrame`.

 ## Builders